 Part of the optimization is the available languages that the two software have.

 Both uMake and SketchUp support English, Arabic, French, German, Hebrew, Italian, Japanese, Korean, Portuguese, Russian, Simplified Chinese, Spanish, Thai, and Traditional Chinese.

 That being said, the two software are greatly optimized for the majority of the world population.

 SketchUp comes with plenty of tools for any level of usage.

-Going through them would probably bore you so that I will put a list below with the top 10 essential for smooth workflow tools.
+Going through them would probably bore you so I will put a list below with the top 10 essential for smooth workflow tools.

-The line is the essential tool in SketchUp.
+Line is an essential tool in SketchUp.

 Through the line tool, you create surfaces, plans, and almost everything else.